-There have been over 838,000 residential property insurance claims as a result of Hurricane Irma.
+Hurricane Irma resulted in over 838,000 residential property insurance claims.
 And although the storm that devastated the entire state of Florida occurred in September of 2017, it is still possible to file a claim.

 Damage from the hurricane has totaled nearly $50 billion.
 And some Florida homeowners still have not had their Hurricane Irma claims settled—roughly 7 percent, to be exact.